PDF Version

 Public Utility - Any person who owns or operates facilities subject to the jurisdiction of FERC.

-Right-sized - If a new facility increases transfer capability while replacing an existing one, it's considered right-sized.
+Right-sized - If a new facility increases transfer capability while replacing an existing facility, it is considered right-sized.

 Rule - Federal regulations are known as rules and published in the Federal Register as well as updated annually in the Code of Federal Regulations.
 Rules are established by government agencies, as opposed to laws which are passed by the legislature.
 The rules help explain laws or policies and describe how a government agency works.